 For stage 1 of the RIT-D process, JEN consulted on the credibility of potential non-network and stand-alone power system (SAPS) options as alternatives or supplements for the network options being considered.
-An Options Screening Report3 for the Somerton supply area was published on 22 August 2024 for consultation.
-The analysis concluded that there may be a credible non-network or SAPS option (or a combination of such options, including with a network option) that could address the identified need within the Somerton supply area.
+An Options Screening Report3 for the Somerton supply area was published to establish whether the proposed network solutions to address the need could be changed in scope or otherwise altered in response to a non-network or SAPS solution.

-For stage 2 of the RIT-D process, we published a Draft Project Assessment Report (DPAR)4 as the total cost of the most expensive credible network option to address the identified need is greater than the trigger threshold of \$14 million.2 The report quantified the reliability of supply risks associated with network capacity limitations triggered by forecast growth in maximum electricity demand within the Somerton supply area, including from the
+For stage 2 of the RIT-D process, we have now published this Draft Project Assessment Report (DPAR) as the total cost of the most expensive credible network option to address the identified need is greater than the trigger threshold of \$14 million2 for consultation on a DPAR.
+This report quantifies the reliability of supply risks associated with network capacity limitations triggered by forecast growth in maximum electricity demand within the Somerton supply area, including from the connection of major new customers.
+This DPAR analyses alternative credible